gin66/FastAccelStepper/README.md

 	- This can be any port pin.
 * Enable Signal (optional)
 	- This can be any port pin.
-        - Stepper drive enabled on LOW
+    - Stepper shall be enabled on LOW

 FastAccelStepper offers the following features:
 * 1-pin operation for e.g. peristaltic pump => only positive move